dsrvlabs/vatz/docs/workflow.md

 <img alt="go_lint" src="https://github.com/dsrvlabs/vatz/assets/6308023/cd9f2420-d978-4fcd-a910-d691cb1b3098">

 ### 2.3 Notifications
-Send a notification to VATZ maintainers once you raised PR.
+VATZ maintainers will receive immediately after you have submitted the pull request.

 <img alt="notification" src="https://github.com/dsrvlabs/vatz/assets/6308023/fea9aad1-71c0-4942-b7e1-2fd7b3cadd4a">

 ## 3. Review
-> Maintainers will review the code and then will be merged if you get passed from two reviewer at least.
+> The maintainers will conduct a review of the code in the submitted pull request.
+It is required to obtain approval from at least two reviewers.
-> Please, make sure that select all followings
+> Please, ensure that you select to all of the following criteria
 > - Reviewers
 > - Assignees
 > - Project (You can leave it blank if you don't know)
+> - Development (issue that associate with raised PR)

 <img alt="image" src="https://github.com/dsrvlabs/vatz/assets/6308023/a8917189-cfe8-4565-9571-7fa43c744a50">

-## 4. Merged
+## 4. Merge
-Your PR is going to be merged when all review is finished confirmed by at least two reviewers and PR will be closed.
+Pull request will be merged and subsequently closed upon receiving the requisite number of approvals from the reviewers.

 > Example <br>
 >
 > <img alt="image" src="https://github.com/dsrvlabs/vatz/assets/6308023/b3e01edc-3698-4d0f-a935-725d07bc6fb7">